suhasgajawada/pgpencryption/prompt.md

 8. Structure the code with clean packages: `config`, `model`, `service`, `util`.
 9. Add a `RetryUtils` class to help with 3 retry attempts for downstream call.

-Output all files in Markdown, as if writing a complete README example.
 ```

 ---